 This site is where I host some of my projects (pretty much exclusively).
 You can follow updates via various decentralised channels.
 If I had to sum up what the site is about, I suppose it’s a “fandom website” broadly speaking, but also a place for me to experiment with CSS and occasionally post opinions into the void.

-The contents of this site are licensed under CC BY-NC 4.0.
+The contents of this site are licenced under CC BY-NC 4.0.
 In short: feel free to use anything I create as long as you link to the original on my site and aren’t deriving any financial gain from it.
 This also holds as a transformative works policy/blanket statement.

 All pages on the site are configured to send a Restricted To Adults response.